 “Do less, achieve more.”

 Active Inbox helps you optimize your inbox by letting you track, schedule, and organize emails according to priority.
-You can set deadlines for emails, group similar emails into folders, and prioritize emails by dragging important ones to the top of the list.
+You can set deadlines, group similar emails into folders, and prioritize by dragging important ones to the top of the list.

 You can also add notes and tasks that essentially turn your inbox into a workflow to ensure you’re always in control of your emails, as well as any external tasks they apply to.